PILETEC'S PILING SERVICES

 CFA piles are formed by drilling a continuous flight auger into the ground.
 The sides of the hole are supported at all times by the soil-filled auger, eliminating the need for temporary casing.
 Upon reaching the required depth, sand-cement grout or concrete is pumped down the hollow stem as the auger is steadily withdrawn.
 Reinforcement is placed immediately after withdrawal of the auger.

-Open Bored Piles are simply reinforced concrete piles cast in holes drilled to predetermined depths.
-While they probably are the most economical of all commonly used piles, their use is generally limited to certain ground conditions.
+Rotary Open Bored Piles are reinforced concrete piles cast in holes drilled to predetermined depths using rotary drilling techniques.
+This method is one of the most economical piling solutions but is typically limited to specific ground conditions.

 This method loosens the soil by means of boring a hole of sufficient diameter through the difficult soil layers into which the pile must be installed.
 Pre-drilling is usually carried out by auger drilling.
 Pre-drilling may also be required on sites where it is important to avoid noise and vibration.
 Mechanical augers have been used to bore uncased holes to receive piles which are installed in the hole and then driven a short distance to their required bearing level.
 This method would only be used where cast-in-situ piles are unsuitable because of ground or structural conditions.